bybogdan/01_db/README.md

 - Add page with many stats to see different info about financial profile
 - PWA?
 - Try to use answer from api, to save time to not to call refetch
+- Try in GetServerSideProps to use trpc by context as in server/trpc/record (DONE)(BUT NOT SURE)